VectorKamarov/VectorKamarov/README.md

 # Zichu Yang, MA student.
 ## Currently enrolled in MAIR program, American University

-Intersted in security related issues, coding is quite challenging but fun Here goes nothing.
+Intersted in security related issues, coding is quite challenging but fun.
+Here goes nothing.

 You see, the lines now separate.